rapyuta-robotics/alica/alica-essentials/udp_proxy_generator/readme.md

 ## Usage ##

 * Ensure you have set the 'DOMAIN_CONFIG_FOLDER' to the folder with your 'UdpProxy.conf'.
-We recommend to add the following line to your '~/.bashrc'
+We recommend to add the following line to your '~/.bashrc' and copy the UdpProxy.conf to the folder accordingly.

     export DOMAIN_CONFIG_FOLDER="insert_path_to_UdpProxy.conf"

-and copy the UdpProxy.conf to the according folder

 * Set a proper MulticastAddress and Port in your 'UdpProxy.conf' to the section '[UdpProxy]'.
 (You can also stick to the example file provided in this package!)